| DistroWatch Weekly

 Summary of expected upcoming releases

-You can see the results of our previous poll on archive formats here.
+You can see the results of our previous poll on sources for installing software in last week's edition.
 All previous poll results can be found in our poll archives.

 * * * * *